Service Pupil Premium

 At All Saints Academy we can have a number of parents deployed at any one time.
 We recognise our role in helping to reduce any negative impact upon learning during this time, offering an appropriate level support to pupils that need it.
 Past experience has shown us that when children experience any form of loss, school is often the one part of a child’s life where they can carry on as normal.
 Its normality can be the very thing that gives the child the structure and reassurance that enables them to cope.

 Once a family are aware that a parent is going to be deployed we ask that they complete a ‘Deployment Form’ in the school office, this allows a parent to identify the level of need they believe that their child has.
-Once this form has been received in school it will be passed on to the Class Teacher and the Pastoral Support Assistant.
+Once this form has been received in school it will be passed on to the Class Teacher and the Military Support Assistant.

 Where a parent has completed a ‘Deployment Form’ in the school office

-Pastoral Support Assistant:
+The Military Support Assistant:

 - Will carry out a ‘Risk Assessment’ with the child, at the start of the deployment.
 They will also reassure the child that they can come and speak to them at any playtime if they need to.

 - Where further need is identified they will liaise with the class teacher/ team leader about the appropriate level of support required.

 - If the deployment is for an extended period of time, they will drop in and check that they are ok at the half way point.
 As appropriate, feedback will be communicated with parents.

 The Class Teacher:

 - Will keep a watching brief over the child, ensuring that they are supported appropriately.